 This is the second monthly post for the research project about perennial plants, and perennialising annual plants, which provide food in temperate climate parts of Australia.
 The original article introducing this project, stating its aims, and providing participant instructions, can be found here.
 Growers are sending me information on a month-by-month basis, then this information is collated and published the following month.
 The first monthly post can be found here. […]

 At time of writing, our Zaytuna Farm Video Tour video has had almost 11,000 views, after only six months.
 A lot of people expressed their appreciation for this video, with some describing it as a "free DVD".
 Where we can, we want to provide more inspirational/instructional material for free, and today I’m writing to let you know about our latest effort towards fulfilling this goal.
-Click here to go to […]
+How to Survive the Coming […]

 by Neal Spackman This week the project started planting the swales with 1000 very hardy desert trees.
 The team is working in shifts of laying drip line, digging holes, manuring and mulching swales, putting in compost, planting, mulching again, and then adjusting the drip emitter.